 Ephrata's many historic buildings continue to add a special charm and character to the community and serve as an important reminder of the borough's history.
 The community's first bank, Ephrata National Bank, still serves residents today.
 The Mountain Springs was a development site for a hotel / restaurant complex, and the Railroad Station has been preserved and serves as a community's visitors center.
 For more information concerning the history of the community please contact the Historical Society of the Cocalico Valley, located at 249 West Main Street, Ephrata, by calling Phone 717-733-1616.

-In addition to the historic beauty of the community, there is an abundance of recreation and public service facilities, a recreation center, two movie theaters, a playhouse, a community pool, and many parks provide varied sources of entertainment.
+In addition to the historic beauty of the community, there is an abundance of recreation and public service facilities, a recreation center, rail trail, a playhouse, a community pool, and many parks provide varied sources of entertainment.
 The borough also offers both public and private school choices to provide quality education for future generations.
 Health care services are available at the WellSpan Ephrata Community Hospital.

-Ephrata Borough offers a wide variety of traditional municipal services, including a fine police department, code enforcement, and parks and recreation.
+Ephrata Borough offers a wide variety of traditional municipal services, including a police department, code enforcement, and parks and recreation.
 We also provide an electric utility, operate the water system of the Ephrata Area Joint Authority and operate the sewer system of the Ephrata Borough Authority.
-The borough is committed to offering dependable, low-cost service to the community.
+The borough is committed to offering dependable service to the community.

 Economic development continues to play a vital role in the future success of the borough.
 The borough completed a revitalization project in the downtown area that enhanced pedestrian safety and improved aesthetics.
 Our goal is to develop a healthy and prosperous community for today and for the future.
 The borough continues to strengthen the economy by encouraging utilizing commercial properties, attracting specialty retailers, and revitalizing historic buildings.
 Developing these assets will provide a pleasant community in which to live, work and play for many generations to come.